 Dieser Text ist zur Zeit nur auf Englisch verfügbar...

-Welcome to the ZMT data roundtable!
+Welcome to the ZMT Data Roundtable!

-The purpose of the ZMT data roundtable is to provide a discussion platform about topics related to computational statistical data analysis.
+The purpose of the ZMT Data Roundtable is to provide a discussion platform about topics related to computational statistical data analysis.
 These topics include approaches to statistical data analysis, data handling, plotting, etc. - in R, but also in other computing languages.
-The data roundtable consists of the following two components:
+The Data Roundtable consists of the following two components:

-- Monthly seminars: Once a month you are invited to join the data roundtable meetings, which can take the format of (i) a seminar, where an invited speaker presents an interesting new approach to data analysis, (ii) a trouble-shooting session, where three participants briefly (~10min) present a particular issue, followed by a discussion (~20min) to find a solution for that issue, and (iii) an open-coding session, where you are welcome to just bring your computer to work alongside your colleagues with the opportunity to ask questions whenever they arise.
+- Monthly seminars: Once a month you are invited to join the Data Roundtable meetings, which can take the format of (i) a seminar, where an invited speaker presents an interesting new approach to data analysis, (ii) a trouble-shooting session, where three participants briefly (~10min) present a particular issue, followed by a discussion (~20min) to find a solution for that issue, and (iii) an open-coding session, where you are welcome to just bring your computer to work alongside your colleagues with the opportunity to ask questions whenever they arise.

-Archive of past meeting (login required): https://github.com/ZMT-Data-Roundtable
+Archive of the past meetings (login required): https://github.com/ZMT-Data-Roundtable